According to my statistics my 12 Great Android Apps for Musicians article has been my most popular post so far.

 BandFriend helps you to find other musicians in your area and connect with them in no time.
 Are you trying to rally up some band members to form a new band or are you new in town and trying to find people to jam with?
 Maybe you are just looking for some like minded friends to get started learning an instrument.
 No matter what you are looking for, BandFriend can help you.
 Fill out your musicians profile and instantly get access to other local musicians, no matter where you are.

 I checked it out and think that it is a very slick app.
 It is well designed with attention to detail.
-For instance, when you create your own profile you can add the styles you are into and there’s lots of pre-populated selections already in the system so it’s quick and easy to get a rich, detailed profile up.
+For instance, when you create your own profile you can add the styles you are into and there are lots of pre-populated selections already in the system so it’s quick and easy to get a rich, detailed profile up.

 Now, I’m not looking for new band members or people to jam with at the moment.
 But if I did BandFriend would be a good choice.